 Then, using a meat mallet or rolling pin, bash the heck outta your ice!
 Do it on a sturdy table.
-Then add your ice straight to your margarita pitcher or glass.
+Then add your ice straight to your pitcher of margaritas if serving immediately or individual glasses.
 Store extra ice directly in the freezer.

 Did you know?
 Margarita means "daisy" in Spanish!